 Phu Bai International Airport

 Hue City has Phu Bai International Airport (HUI), which gives us the option of flying to Hue from within the country and from abroad.
-It is 13 kilometers away and you can either travel to and from the airport by taxi (VND 180,000 – VND 160,000) or by bus number 2 and 11 (VND 5,000 – VND 20,000/ticket)
+It is 13 kilometers away, and you can either travel to and from the airport by taxi (VND 180,000 – VND 160,000) or by bus numbers 2 and 11 (VND 5,000 – VND 20,000/ticket)

 Phu Bai Airport is quite small, so it may take you longer to complete immigration procedures.
-Moreover, there’s only 1 cafe and 1 souvenir shop in the waiting area, which is not ideal to buy some last-minute souvenirs.
+Moreover, there’s only 1 cafe and 1 souvenir shop in the waiting area, which is not ideal for buying some last-minute souvenirs.

 Hoi An/Da Nang to Hue

-Hue City’s 121 kilometers from Hoi An and 105 kilometers from Da Nang.
+Hue City is 121 kilometers from Hoi An and 105 kilometers from Da Nang.
 Because there’s no airport in Hoi An and no direct flight from Da Nang to Hue, the three viable options are:

 By motorbike: